 A planet-hunting NASA spacecraft has detected no sign of moon-size black holes yet in the Milky Way galaxy, limiting the chances that such objects could make up most of the "dark matter" that has mystified scientists for decades.

 Dark matter is one of the greatest scientific mysteries known — an invisible substance thought to constitute up five-sixths of all matter in the universe.
-It remains so mysterious that scientists are still uncertain as to whether dark matter is made of microscopic particles or far larger objects.
+It remains so mysterious that scientists are still uncertain as to whether dark matter is made of microscopic particles or far larger objects.and

 Over four years, Kepler monitored the brightness of more than 150,000 stars in the Milky Way to detect regular dimming caused by planets crossing in front of them.
 If a primordial black hole passed in front of one of these stars, the star would become temporarily brighter instead.
-That's because black holes warp light around them with their gravitational fields, a phenomenon known as gravitational lensing.
+That's because black holes warp light around them with their gravitational fields, a phenomenon known as gravitational lensing.and

 Until now, researchers had eliminated the chances that black holes that are approximately the mass of the moon could make up dark matter.
 Kepler's data show no evidence of black holes between 5 and 80 percent of the moon's mass, suggesting these black holes could not constitute most dark matter.